muratkeremozcan/playwright-react-typescript-jest-example/README.md

 ## [Setup](#Setup)

-After cloning this repo run the following command, in the project directory, to install the project dependencies:
+After cloning this repo install the project dependencies at the project directory:

 ```bash
 npm i